fragglet/ipxbox/README.md

 uses the packet driver interface to get a network connection over dosbox's built-in IPX protocol support.

+* Syslog integration for audit logging when running a public server.

 For some setup instructions, see the [HOWTO](HOWTO.md).